Wysepka/Zombheads/README.md

 and Crowd Manager Detour built-in engine pathfinding algorithm for AI for handling complex AI collisions, i.e. more than 300 simultaneously Agents, while maintaining reasonable FPS.

+I was working on this project on my free time besides Full Time Job, it took 13 months, and meanwhile i learned many basics, and some more advanced topics while making it.

 ## Working Build
 ### https://drive.google.com/drive/folders/1Tt5LFsXJftc9qYB-8PHjZTHv95R-BrMJ?usp=drive_link